johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

     };
 ```

 Let's restate the purpose of this chunk of code.
-We're building the callback that will be used in our Faye `subscribe()` call to handle inbound messages.
-As we handle them, we are converting them back into an observable stream.
+We're building the callback that will be used in our Faye client API `subscribe()` call to handle inbound messages.
+As we handle each message, we are converting the sequence back into an observable stream.
 We do that by taking the following steps for each inbound message from Faye:

 1. Deserialize it
 2. Determine if the observable stream has errored or is complete